 Looking for the best school for your child?
-Visit us at Learning Foundation and Performing Arts Alta Mesa, home of the Knights, where our small school is making a BIG difference in educating and elevating every single student!
-Come check us out and tour our campus.
+Learning Foundation and Performing Arts Alta Mesa, home of the Knights, is a small school that is making a BIG difference in educating and elevating every single student!

-Our LFPA Weekly brings exciting news!!!!
-We are pleased to announce the state has released letter grades and we have earned an “A” rating for 2019 from the Arizona Department of Education.
+We are pleased to announce we have earned an “A” rating for 2019 from the Arizona Department of Education.
 A huge congratulations to all of our faculty, students, and parents for the hard work!
 At LFPA we are dedicated to ensuring our students receive a high quality education.
 Our outstanding rating shows that brick and mortar don’t make a school; people with great relationships and dedication to hard work make a school successful!

 What makes us different?

 Small school / Family atmosphere with less than 300 students